Local scenes painted by a selection of members

 5. Finances

-The Treasurer presents an up to date record of income and expenditure at every committee meeting.
+The Treasurer presents an up-to-date record of income and expenditure at every committee meeting.

-Annual accounts are presented to all members at the AGM at which time members are encouraged to raise any queries and are reminded they are welcome to peruse the accounts at any time by contacting the treasurer.
+Annual accounts are presented to all members at the AGM at which time members are encouraged to raise any queries and are reminded they are welcome to peruse the accounts at any time by contacting the Treasurer.

 The AGM is normally held in March.

-7. Exhibitions
+6. Exhibitions

-The Society aims to organise a minimum of 1 exhibition during the year, with more if possible.
 If there is need for a Selection Committee, this can be voted in by the Committee.

 Commission on sales, the rate as decided by the Committee, is payable to the Society's funds.